US GDP beats expectations

-The US economy grew 3.9% in the second quarter, better than previously reported.
+The US economy grew even more than first estimated in the second quarter of 2015.

-Economists had forecast that the third and final estimate of gross domestic product (GDP) would be 3.7%, unchanged from the prior estimate.
+The second estimate of second-quarter gross domestic product showed the economy expanded at a pace of 3.7%, better than the 2.3% initial estimate and topping expectations.

-The GDP rise was led by consumer spending on healthcare, food services, and accommodation, according to the Bureau of Economic Analysis (BEA).
+Expectations were for the report to show US GDP grew by 3.2% in the second quarter of 2015, a big upward revision from the initial reading showing that the economy grew 2.3%.

 Business Insider Emails & Alerts